 Modern businesses need to run payment information through certain software in order to function properly meaning that your PCI compliance journey isn’t over until your new devices have been set up with the right software installation and settings as well.
 Fortunately, there’s a fairly wide selection of business payment application software for you to choose from as well.
 If used correctly, the approved programs can help you manage payment information safely while encrypted.

-The final step for complete PCI-compliance is a well-trained staff who understands how to maintain all the necessary security standards.
-Your new setup should be very secure but your staff still have to be the ones that use the special software and operate the new secure devices.
+The final step for complete PCI compliance is a well-trained staff who understands how to maintain all the necessary security standards.
+Your new setup should be very secure but your staff still have to be the ones that use the special software and operate the new security devices.
 While activities like turning the monitor around to display sensitive information are obviously to be avoided, they will also need to understand all the new procedures and how to avoid things like phishing attacks.
 Train your employees to be very careful about web surfing, links in emails, and giving contact information to suspiciously pushy customers.

 The above steps range from simple to highly technical.
 For more information about PCI compliance and how to achieve it, Contact Us today!